lucile-sticky/barde/README.md

 # barde

 [CppCms](http://cppcms.com) web-based application.
-You can compile as a standalone server or fast-CGI to execute on web-server.
+Depending on your configuration file (default is config.js) once compiled you can execute as a standalone server or fast-CGI to execute using web-server (may be Nginx, Apache ...).
 Statics files (in www directory) must be served on a real web-server.

 ## Install